HackYourFutureBelgium/home/curriculum/workflows/deliverables.md

 ## 1. Vocabulary

 Make at least 1 PR contribution to the `/vocabulary` folder of your class repo.
-You don't need to open an issue, just put the PR directly in the _deliverables_ board
+You don't need to open an issue, just put the PR directly in the _deliverables_ board:

 - _Labels_: `deliverable`, `vocabulary`
 - _milestone_: `workflows`

+Careful!
+Check with your classmates before sending your PR.
+You should coordinate as a class to make sure everyone isn't adding the same vocab words, and to make sure there aren't more than one documents for the same topic.

 ## 2. Group Introduction